DBmaestro

+Their flagship product is a database DevOps platform that enables organizations to automate various stages of the database development lifecycle.
+This platform integrates with a wide range of popular relational databases and cloud platforms, providing a unified approach to database management across diverse environments.

 Products

-DBmaestro's DevOps Platform software focuses on database development and controls application specific data.
+DBmaestro's Database DevOps Platform software focuses on database development and controls application specific data.

-DBmaestro integrates with other technologies such as Oracle Database, Microsoft SQL Server, IBM Db2 and PostgreSQL.
+DBmaestro integrates with other technologies such as Oracle Database, Microsoft SQL Server, IBM DB2, PostgreSQL, Snowflake, MySQL, MariaDB, Amazon RDS and Amazon Redshift.

 DBmaestro software as a service offers database release automation capabilities designed to optimize DevOps environments for enterprises by automating continuous integration and continuous delivery (CI/CD) processes for databases with zero disruption to existing processes.
-DBmaestro's DevOps platform offers a visual database pipeline builder, which enables organizations to package, verify, deploy, and promote database changes, and a release automation module, which revalidates the final state to make sure the release process ended successfully, while auditing all changes made.
+DBmaestro's Database DevOps platform offers a visual database pipeline builder, which enables organizations to package, verify, deploy, and promote database changes, and a database release automation module, which revalidates the final state to make sure the database release process ended successfully, while auditing all changes made.

+By 2019, DBmaestro provided support and integrations for Atlassian's Jira, Git, Chef, Puppet and Jenkins, among others.
+In 2022, DBmaestro released a database source control module with which users can manage all changes made to the database code, structure or content across different teams, maintaining a single source of truth inside git for all changes to the database.
+Following this, DBmaestro then rolled out in 2023 an AI-powered database error-management assistant which can automatically identify errors in database releases and propose immediate feedback including best practices for resolution.

+Partnership with IBM

+In July, 2019, DBmaestro announced a global reselling partnership agreement with IBM, in which IBM will be offering DBmaestro's platform to its worldwide enterprise customer base.
+In July, 2025, DBmaestro expanded this partnership with IBM by signing an OEM partnership agreement.
+As a result, DBmaestro now supports the full IBM DevOps suite, including IBM DevOps Loop, IBM DevOps Deploy and IBM DevOps Velocity.
+Future integrations are planned with IBM Z, HashiCorp Vault, Terraform & Waypoint, Instana and IBM ELM.